Grenoble-Institute-Neurosciences/AutoNeuriteJ/README.md

 To install the macro you need to copy the text file called "Neuron.lut" inside the "Luts" folder of Fiji/ImageJ.
 Run the macro entitled "AutoNeuriteJ (All in one)" with Fiji/ImageJ

-Note that two other ImageJ/Fiji plugins are requested by the macro :
+Note that tree other ImageJ/Fiji plugins are requested by the macro :

-The plugin "Analyze Skeleton 2D/3D"  Developped by Ignacio Arganda-Carreras http://imagej.net/AnalyzeSkeleton
-    the Morphology plugins from Gabriel Landini's website : http://www.mecourse.com/landinig/software/software.html
+The plugin "Analyze Skeleton 2D/3D"  Developped by Ignacio Arganda-Carreras http://imagej.net/AnalyzeSkeleton The plugin "MorphoLibJ" Developped by David Legland and Ignacio Arganda-Carreras https://imagej.net/MorphoLibJ The plugin "Morphology" from Gabriel Landini's website : http://www.mecourse.com/landinig/software/software.html

 More information: